nFerrar/Iter/Planned Features.md

 Lockable Containers
 ---

 Make Containers lockable.
-This would be a cool thing.
+This would be a cool thing. - IN PROGRESS: just needs to be tested now